Gorzontrok/Mods-Broforce/ReskinMod/HowToAddAReskin.md

  For the animation of the character, add `_anim0` after the character's name.
  e.g. 'Rambro_anim0.png' *or* 'rambro_anim0.png'

- Some characters have more than 1 character's spritesheets, like Double Bro Seven with his balaclava.
+ Some characters have more than one spritesheet, like Double Bro Seven, who as another because of his balaclava.
 In this case, you need to increase the '0' after the `_anim`.
  e.g. 'DoubleBroSeven_anim1.png'
- *It's the same thing for every SpriteSheets*
+ *It's the same thing for every SpriteSheet*

 ### Gun's SpriteSheet